 No, we do not offer tuition discounts for federal employees.

-Virginia Tech offers three formats of the MBA program, all designed to meet the needs of working professionals.
+Virginia Tech offers two formats of the MBA program, both designed to meet the needs of working professionals.
 These programs vary in features, allowing you to select the best fit for your needs.
 You can find a comparison of our programs here.
 As you explore the different options, you will see the unique benefits the formats offer.
 Applicants are expected to do their due diligence in understanding which program meets their needs and apply to that program.
-If you’d like to schedule a call with a member of our team to determine which program might be right for you, please contact us at firstname.lastname@example.org.
+If you’d like to schedule a call with a member of our team to determine which program might be right for you, please contact us at email@example.com.